Your Team Uses AI Wrong (and Research Proves It)

 The core finding: the difference between teams that get twice the value from AI and those that don’t has little to do with which model they use.
 It’s about how they interact with it.

 At IQ Source, we’ve seen this pattern in dozens of companies.
-They obsess over comparing models, negotiating licenses, picking the right vendor.
-Meanwhile, their teams accept the first response AI gives them without question.
-It’s like buying the finest scalpel on the market and never teaching the surgeon to use it.
+They obsess over comparing models and negotiating licenses — while ignoring how their teams actually use the tools.
+Meanwhile, their teams accept the first response AI gives them without question — like buying the finest scalpel on the market and never teaching the surgeon to use it.

 What They Found in 9,830 Real Conversations